The oversexualization of lesbiansim

 While it might not be the ultimate solution, maybe it makes sense to solve this ever-present issue simply by normalizing lesbianism.
 Maybe the answer to the problem of over-sexualisation of the lesbian sexuality is to make it commonplace – to make it less exciting and more blasé.

-That’s where this blog comes in.
+That’s where this article comes in.
 It might not be enough to change the stereotypes, but at least it’ll shed some light on the truth behind lesbianism.

 1. It’s not all about pillow fights and scissoring.